SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    > a single process, but they are all bound to differnt cores so that they
    > won't touch the same query at the same time (violated)

+2. Concurrency control protocol

+   > Protocol seems to be a quite common term.

+   A concurrency control protocol is the method that the DBMS uses to ensure "correct" result for concurrent operations on a shared object.

+   A protocol's correctness criteria can vary:

+   * Logical correctness: Can a thread see the data that it is supposed to see?
+   * Physical correctness: Is the internal representation of the object sound?

 # Latches Overview

 1. Diff between Locks and Latches